Kazimierz Marcinkiewicz

-Kazimierz Marcinkiewicz (/pl/; born 20 December 1959) is a Polish conservative politician who served as Prime Minister of Poland from 31 October 2005 to 14 July 2006.
+Kazimierz Marcinkiewicz (Note: /pl/) (born 20 December 1959) is a Polish conservative politician who served as Prime Minister of Poland from 31 October 2005 to 14 July 2006.
 He was a member of the Law and Justice party (Prawo i Sprawiedliwość, PiS).

 Early life

 Born in Gorzów Wielkopolski, Marcinkiewicz graduated in 1984 from the Faculty of Mathematics, Physics and Chemistry (having studied physics) of the Wrocław University.
 He also completed post-graduate course in Administration at the Adam Mickiewicz University in Poznań.
 He worked as an elementary school teacher and a headmaster in his homecity of Gorzów Wielkopolski.

 In the 1980s he was also a member of the Solidarity movement and editor of underground press materials.
 In 1992 he became a State Secretary (formal name for deputy minister) in the Ministry of National Education.
 From 1999 to 2000 he was the cabinet chief for Prime Minister Jerzy Buzek.

 Prime Minister of Poland

 Following the victory of the Law and Justice party in the September 2005 Polish parliamentary elections, its prime ministerial candidate, party leader Jarosław Kaczyński decided against becoming prime minister so as not to damage the chances of his twin brother, Lech Kaczyński in the then-upcoming October presidential election.
 Instead the little-known Marcinkiewicz became PM, leading a coalition formed by Jarosław, who remained in the background, but influential.

 Before his prime ministerial appointment, Marcinkiewicz remained a political cipher, which resulted in a political carte blanche after the appointment.
 Relatively unknown to the public at that time, due to his intensive political activity Marcinkiewicz gained a high public recognition, rapidly becoming the most trusted and popular politician in Poland.

 Marcinkiewicz strongly supported Polish membership in EU, although he disagreed with several more integrationist ideas, such as the European Constitution.
 Economic policy of his cabinet is a continuation of those conducted by previous governments.

 Following speculations of a rift with Jarosław Kaczyński, Marcinkiewicz tendered his resignation on 7 July 2006, maintaining however that no one will insert a wedge between him and Kaczyński, words he directed at Donald Tusk.
 He was succeeded as prime minister by Kaczyński.